jensharder91/VocabularyApp/README.md

 ##### Local storage
 To make the content offline available and save mobile data, chosen content should be saved local on the device.
 This way students can learn independent of an internet connection.
 A content version number (for each category ?) should indicate if a downloaded category is still up to date.
 This number has to be compared with the current number on the server from time to time (or on user request).
 If necessary the app should download the new content and replace the old one.
 ### 2.3.2 Authentication / Users
-The should be implemented some kind of authentication.
-This accomplishes two goals: First goal: It is possible to restrict categories to a special group of students (e.g. only people from school XY can see the categories related to XY).
-Second goal: It is possible to see / save / analyze the progress and usage of an user.
+There should be implemented some kind of authentication.
+This accomplishes two goals:
+- It is possible to restrict categories to a special group of students (e.g. only people from school XY can see the categories related to XY).
+- It is possible to see / save / analyze the progress and usage of an user.

 # 3. Ideas to improve app later.